 Unconscious bias education in Canada

 Unconscious bias is an implicit set of stereotyped ideas that you may carry about groups of people different from yourself.
 These ideas are not usually purposefully adopted but rather develop subtly over time, often about groups you rarely come into contact with.
-As a result, these perceptions are often inaccurate and based on assumptions.
+As a result, these perceptions tend to be inaccurate and based on assumptions.

 Unconscious bias can profoundly affect both personal and work conditions.
 In the workplace, unchecked bias undermines vital aspects of the company, negatively impacting employee performance, retention, and recruitment.